Mr. Frederickson’s recent representative cases include:

 Representative Technology Cases:

 - Sanford L.P. (d/b/a DYMO) et al. v.
 Esselte AB et al., (S.D.N.Y).
-Representing Esselte in a patent infringement case involving an innovative label printer and successfully defended against two motions for a preliminary injunction filed by plaintiffs against Esselte.
+Represented Esselte in a patent infringement case involving an innovative label printer and successfully defended against two motions for preliminary injunction.
 The first motion sought to enjoin sales of Esselte’s label printers.
 The second motion sought to enjoin Esselte’s participation in co-pending inter partes review proceedings.
 The case settled shortly after the second motion was denied

 - Chalumeau Power Systems, LLC v.
 Alcatel-Lucent et al. (D. Del.).
-Represented Alcatel-Lucent in a patent infringement case and Federal Circuit appeal involving Power-over-Ethernet switching products.
-The plaintiff voluntarily dismissed the case with prejudice after the close of fact discovery, and the district court found the case “exceptional” under 35 U.S.C. § 285 and awarded Alcatel-Lucent’s attorneys’ fees.
+Obtained voluntarily dismissal with prejudice for Alcatel-Lucent after a favorable claim construction ruling in a patent infringement case involving Power-over-Ethernet switching products.
+After the dismissal, the district court found the case “exceptional” under 35 U.S.C. § 285 and awarded Alcatel-Lucent’s attorneys’ fees.
 The Federal Circuit summarily affirmed the district court’s exceptional case finding.

 - In re: Maxim Integrated Products, Inc., MDL No. 2354 (W.D.
 Pa.).
 Represented financial services company in complex Multi-District Litigation in which the patentee alleged infringement of four patents involving mobile banking services and smart phone applications.

 - Sigram Schindler Beteiligungsgesellschaft mbH v.
 Cisco Systems, Inc. (D. Del.).
 Represented Cisco in patent infringement case involving call admission control for voice over IP phone service.
 The district court granted summary judgment of non-infringement in Cisco’s favor.